nathanctay/instafetch/DESIGN_DOCUMENT.md

 * Resend/SES for email
 * In-process cron for fetch & digest

-If you want, I can generate the initial repo skeleton (files + minimal code) exactly to this spec so you can `bun run dev` and start adding sources immediately.
+If you want, I can generate the initial repo skeleton (files + minimal code) exactly to this spec so you can `bun run dev` and start adding accounts immediately.